 Why You Should Visit the Vet Soon

-Working at an animal hospital, we used to always recommended clients whose cats suffered some sort of eye problem to be seen within 24 hours.
-Reasons behind this were the risks involved with delaying potentially-aggravating eye problems could lead to blindness.
-Should your cat have an eye problem and you do not see any improvement within 24 hours, please have your cat seen by a vet; it could save his vision.
+Working at an animal hospital, we used to always recommend that cats suffering from some sort of eye problem be seen by a vet within 24 hours.
+Delaying potentially aggravating eye problems could lead to blindness.
+Should your cat have an eye problem and you do not see any improvement within 24 hours, please have your cat seen by a vet, as this could save its vision.

 Cat's tears are produced by special glands found on the eyelids.
 Their main function is to lubricate the eye and prevent bacteria from causing infections.
-Usually tears evaporate and the excess is removed by a drainage system that delivers the excess to the nose.
-So when the tearing is apparent it most likely indicates a problem.
+Usually, tears evaporate, and the excess is removed by a drainage system that delivers the moisture to the nose.
+When the tearing is apparent, your cat may have a problem.

 Some Causes of Cat Eye Problems

 Just as in humans, cats get foreign matter in their eyes.
 The fact that a cat's eyes are so large makes them more prone to irritation.
 Common foreign matter consists of dust, grass, seeds, hair and dirt.